Azure/Azure-Sentinel/DataConnectors/AWS-SecurityHubFindings/README.md

    Schedule=0 */30 * * * *

-4. All secrets will be placed as "Secrets" in the Azure KeyVault `awssecurityhub<<uniqueid>>` with only Azure Function access policy.
+4. AWSAccessKey, AWSSecretAccessKey and Workspace Key will be placed as "Secrets" in the Azure KeyVault `awssecurityhub<<uniqueid>>` with only Azure Function access policy.
 If you want to see/update these secrets,

 	```
 		a.
 Go to Azure KeyVault "awssecurityhub<<uniqueid>>"